dcragusa/PythonMorsels/1-9/9. float_range/float_range.md

 `range` callable but allows for floating point numbers to be specified.

 I say "callable" instead of "function" or "class" because I don't actually care how you implement this thing.
-What Icare about is that you can call it and loop over the resulting items.
+What I care about is that you can call it and loop over the resulting items.

 It should work like this: